 • Use of a fully automated online simulation reduces the time instructors spend on course preparation, course administration, and grading.
-Since the simulation exercise involves a 20- to 30-hour workload for student teams (roughly 2 hours per decision round times 10 to 12 rounds, plus optional assignments), simulation adopters often compensate by trimming the number of assigned readings from, say, 10 to 12 to perhaps 4 to 6.
-Not only does use of a simulation permit assigning fewer readings, but it also permits you to eliminate at least one assignment that entails considerable grading on your part.
-Grading one less essay exam or other written assignment saves enormous time.
-With BSG and GLOBUS, grading is effortless and takes only minutes; once you enter percentage weights for each assignment in your online grade book, a suggested overall grade is calculated for you.
+Since the simulation exercise involves a 20- to 30-hour workload for student teams (roughly 2 hours per decision round times 10 to 12 rounds, plus optional assignments), simulation adopters often compensate by trimming the number of assigned cases from, say, 10 to 12 to perhaps 4 to 6.
+This significantly reduces the time instructors spend reading cases, studying teaching notes, and otherwise getting ready to lead class discussion of a case or grade oral team presentations.
+Course preparation time is further cut because you can use several class days to have students meet in the computer lab to work on upcoming decision rounds or a three-year strategic plan (in lieu of lecturing on a chapter or covering an additional assigned case).
+Not only does use of a simulation permit assigning fewer cases, but it also permits you to eliminate at least one assignment that entails considerable grading on your part.
+Grading one less written case or essay exam or other written assignment saves enormous time.
+With BSG and GLO-BUS, grading is effortless and takes only minutes; once you enter percentage weights for each assignment in your online grade book, a suggested overall grade is calculated for you.
 You'll be pleasantly surprised-and quite pleased-at how little time it takes to gear up for and administer The Business Strategy Game or GLO-BUS.